-You see this attractive man and wonder, “what exactly does he have to do with changing anxiety’s narrative?”
+You see this attractive man and wonder, “what exactly does he have to do with changing general anxiety’s narrative?”
 I’m sure there’s some half-baked study that shows a correlation between looking at beautiful people’s mugs and mitigating anxiety.
 It’ll probably go something like this.
 “The candidates in this study showed a 30% decrease in anxiety, highlighted by a moment of anodyne whilst looking at celebrities faces.”
 Or something…

 And it may have some merit to it, I mean – just look at the searing hotness of Camila Mendes.
 (Pictured below.)

-Recently, there has been a spur of basketball players disillusioning the world at large about anxiety and the effect it has on anyone and everyone.
+Recently, there has been a spur of basketball players disillusioning the world at large about general anxiety and the effect it has on anyone and everyone.
 Namely, Kevin Love (Pictured above) and Demar DeRozan.
 (Not pictured above) They set out to change the narrative of anxiety, a narrative painted with heavy strokes and tenebrous undertones.
 A narrative rife with negativity, of hopelessness and solitude.
 It’s been a narrative carried out across social media, internet forums and the omnipresent cult of anxious kittens.

 And I won’t take it anymore…and neither should you.

-So, lets change it and shed some light on anxiety.
+So, lets change it and shed some light on general anxiety.
 I believe that inside all of us there lies a spark, a glorious incandescent wisp of light.
 Through time we harness this light and shine brighter than we ever thought possible.
 As one person, I can merely light up a room, but together – well, we could light up the damn sky.

 As with being homosexual, a black man with a hood, a person up to their neck with tattoos, or even an Instagram model – anxiety too, has a stigma that comes along with it.
 The common perception is that it only targets certain types of people, like a really picky serial killer, that it does not and cannot afflict those with obscene amounts of wealth, attractiveness, or even success.
 So, let me quell the noise on that right now.
 Every single person you meet in your existence on this earth will encounter some form of anxiety at some given moment.
 Think about that for a second.
 Every single person.